carlycopley/carlycopley/README.md

           </div>
         </div>
 ```
 <detail>This is the code we used to create cards.
 Each card contained a fun fact from our data object.
-The cards contained a like button and were flippable.</detail>
+The cards contained a like button and were flippable.
+We also implemented a search bar in the header where you can search for facts in the data object.</detail>
 <br>
 <a href="https://github.com/carlycopley/dev-easy-project">Link to the full code</a>
 <p><strong>Dr. Cumbie's Feedback: "Thu Apr 3, 2025 10:03amat Thu Apr 3, 2025 10:03am